-Yin can be the bridge between our physical practice (asana) and meditation (dhyana) as it gives us a sensation to stay concentrated on.
-It gently coaxes us towards longer periods of deep concentration (dharana), which is a step towards meditation.
+Yin can be the bridge between our physical practise (asana) and meditation (dhyana) as it gives us a sensation to stay concentrated on.
+It gently coaxes us towards longer periods of deep concentration (Dharana), which is a step towards meditation.

 If you are eager to discover what all the bliss is about, you can try an online yin yoga class on our Livestream timetable.
 If you are already a devoted Yin yogi, learn about our upcoming Online Yin Yoga Teacher Training!